“Exercise more. But don’t get too skinny.

-There is an immense pressure lately to be perfect.
-The messages are confusing, people are overwhelmed.
-So, as part of this Time to Talk day, let’s ditch some of the guilt associated with feeling like we never quite measure up.
+There seems to be an immense pressure to be perfect.
+Media messages are confusing, leaving people feeling overwhelmed.
+So, this Time to Talk day, maybe it’s time to ditch some of the guilt associated with feeling like we never quite measure up.

 Girls in the UK are unhappier than ever.
 Ideas about body image, how we should look, what we should wear, is taking its toll on our mental health.
 But it doesn’t stop there.